 Can I change my contributions into the variable

 a sitting judge with a judge variable account,

 you also have the option of changing your contribution into the variable

 account.
 Only judge members who were both sitting judges and participating in the Variable Annuity Program on June 30, 2003, may continue to make contributions to the variable account.
 You can choose to place 25

 percent, 50 percent, or 75 percent of employee contributions

 Judge Member Variable Annuity Program Participation form.
 All changes

-ending October 31 of the prior year.
+earnings or losses for the 12-month period ending October 31 of the prior year.